rhysmeister/rhysmeister.github.io/_posts/2024-03-09-terraform-rds-get-ram-instance-type.md

 }
 ````

 We're setting the instance_type variable using a few Terraform functions.
-Basically this turn `db.t3.micro` into `t3.micro`.
+Basically this turns `db.t3.micro` into `t3.micro`.
 This is the format that the aws cli tool in the wrapper script requires.
 Also note the use of `depends_on` as the RDS Instance needs to exist before the datasource is run.

 With all that in place we can then reference the RAM value like so...